dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 ## Kdump Testing Summary Steps

-1. Test the `kdump` in rhel host and ensure that everything is working correctly and the `kdump` generates the vmcore files in the target path successfully (Optionl)
+1. Test the `kdump` in rhel host and ensure that everything is working correctly and the `kdump` generates the vmcore files in the target path successfully (Optional)

 2. Configure the `machineconfig` yaml file with all the necessary configuration of `kdump` systemd unit, `kdump` configuration files, and memory reservation `crashkernel=value` parameter